-The revenue increase from 2000, the first year of operations, to 2009, reflects the increase in contracted volumes for Phase I through 2009 and the additional Phase II volumes commencing in 2004 and increasing through 2009.
+The revenue increase from 2000, the first year of operations, to 2007, reflects the increase in contracted volumes for Phase I through 2009 and the additional Phase II volumes commencing in 2004 and increasing through 2009.

 Operating Company EBITDA and Net Income

-The table below sets forth TBG’s projected EBITDA and net income on a 100% basis.
+The table below sets forth TBG’s projected EBITDA and net income free cash flow on a 100% basis.